What you eat before and after can really affect how you feel. Here are the secrets

 - Don’t eat too quickly.
 Start with some juice or milk.
 It puts sugar in the bloodstream and occupies space in the stomach avoiding you from eating too rapidly.

-- Begin with eating a simple food like: a healthy muffin or our chocolate energy balls.
+- Begin with eating simple food like a healthy muffin or our chocolate energy balls.
 Other options: whole wheat roll, whole wheat matzah, and whole wheat crackers.
 Wait a little if you can and then have soup, a good protein like eggs (yummy omelette) or fish or chicken, salad and fruit.
 For those that get nauseous from protein after a fast, yogurt or cottage cheese with almonds (and strawberries) is a nice option.

 - Most of my clients do not find a second starch necessary!

 - Drink a lot of water and try to walk–it can be a stroll, nothing that takes much energy out of you.

 - Avoid gorging yourself.
 The body protects itself from starvation when you are fasting by slowing down the rate at which burns food.
 Therefore, the calories you consume right after a fast will stay with you a lot longer than those acquired on a normal basis.

 - Your body does not like digesting too much food in a shot so it is not necessary to make up all the calories for the day in a meal.